Online Bankruptcy

 3. Receive Credit Counseling

-You are required to enroll in bankruptcy credit counseling from an approved agency like InCharge Debt Solutions and complete the course within six months of filing for bankruptcy.
+You must enroll in bankruptcy credit counseling from an approved agency like InCharge Debt Solutions and complete the course within six months of filing for bankruptcy.
 The court requires you to have a certificate showing you’ve passed the course before it will allow you to file for bankruptcy.

 4. Fill Out Bankruptcy Forms